 First female president of India, Ghandi was known for her political ruthlessness and went to war with Pakistan in support of the Independence movement, the result of which was the creation of Bangladesh.

 The first female British Prime Minister and Leader of the Conservative Party.
 Thatcher instigated many controversial initiatives during her term as she managed the Economic struggles of Great Britain during a time of recession.
 She was nicknamed the “The Iron Lady”.

-The current Queen of England.
-Elizabeth is now the longest reigning British monarch, Elizabeth is the Head of the Commonwealth along with being Queen of 12 other countries that have become independent since her accession.
+Our late Queen of England, rest in peace.
+Elizabeth was the longest reigning British monarch, Elizabeth was the Head of the Commonwealth along with being Queen of 12 other countries that have become independent since her accession.